KanishkaGJ/TODO-App-Using-Typescript/README.md

 3. Start adding, editing, and managing your tasks using the intuitive interface.

 Feel free to explore the codebase, contribute, or use it as a reference for your own projects!

----

-This description provides a brief overview of the project, highlighting its features, technologies, and how to get started with using the application.
-Adjust the description as needed to reflect the specific functionalities and details of your Todo application.